arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 | on board console to USB  | Yes                 | Yes                 |                                                                         |
 | on board bus sniffing    | Limited             | Limited             | Only hardware support                                                   |

-This provides a general idea how the Portenta Hat Carrier will perform depending on the paired Portenta board.
+This provides a general idea how the Portenta Max Carrier will perform depending on the paired Portenta board.
 Each feature is explained in the following section after quick guide covering how to properly interface the Portenta boards.

 ### Using Portenta X8 with Linux